-The relief can be applied if the following circumstances are all met for the property.
+The Fresh Start Relief has been expanded offering 100% relief for 12 months and may be applied if all of the following circumstances are met for the property:

-- The property has previously been in receipt of empty property relief for a continuous period of at least 12 months; and
+- the property has previously been in receipt of Empty Property Relief for a continuous period of at least 12 months

-- When last occupied, the property was used as a shop, office, hotel, pub or restaurant (as defined in the Regulations) regardless of what the intended future use is to be OR where there has not been a last use, that the property is intended to be used as a shop, office, hotel, pub or restaurant.
+- when last occupied, the property was used as a shop, office, restaurant, pub or hotel (as defined in the Regulations), or the property is intended to be used as such

 With effect from 1st April 2014 payday lenders were removed from eligibility for the relief.